-Waiting until age 70 will not only boost his own future cumulative benefits, it will also have a significant effect on his wife's benefits.
-In this hypothetical example, her lifetime Social Security benefits would rise by about $69,000, or 16%.
+Waiting until age 70 will not only boost his own future cumulative benefits and it will have a significant effect on his wife’s benefits.
+In this hypothetical example, her lifetime Social Security benefits would rise by about $59,000, or about 14%.

 In situations where the spouse's Social Security monthly benefit is greater than their partner's, the longer a spouse waits to claim Social Security, the higher the monthly benefit for both the spouse and the surviving spouse.
 For more on why it's often better to wait until at least your FRA before claiming Social Security, read Viewpoints on Fidelity.com: Should you take Social Security at 62?

 Social Security can form the bedrock of your retirement income plan.
 That's because your benefits are inflation-protected and will last for the rest of your life.
 When making your choice, be sure to consider how long you may live, your financial capacity to defer benefits, and the impact it may have on your survivors.
 Consider working with your Fidelity financial advisor to explore options on how and when to claim your benefits.